Flagler Sports and Conservation Association, Inc.

 9. All Officers, Directors, and Chairpersons shall maintain records as prescribed by these ByLaws and shall turn over all records to their successors within ten (10) days of their leaving

 Article VII.
 Meetings

 1. Meetings shall be of three (3) types: General, Special and Annual.
-The

-agenda,
+Notice of the purpose,

-date, time and place of all meetings shall be published on the
+date, time and place of all meetings shall be provided to the membership no less than

 fourteen (14) days prior to such meeting.

 2. A quorum for such meetings shall consist of at least five percent (5%) of the Members of the

 Association entitled to vote along with at least five (5) Members of the Executive Board, one of